 By Your Side

-Dana has over twenty-nine years of editing experience (fiction and nonfiction) and has worked with everyone from newbie writers to experienced pros.
+Dana has over thirty years of editing experience (fiction and nonfiction) and has worked with everyone from newbie writers to experienced pros.
 (You can see a sampling of the books she's edited on our Portfolio page.)
 She provides gentle, but honest, feedback.
 Her goal is to help you shine as a writer and put forth the best product you can.
 As a writer herself, she is sensitive to how a writer feels when presenting his or her work for feedback.
 Rest assured that you will feel supported, energized, and that you have a true partner for your publishing venture.

 When you contact us, Dana will ask for the following: